 6. Does the RISE Program offer scholarships?

-No. The financial benefits for RISE students are in the form of salary.
+No. The financial benefits for RISE students are in the form of a salary.

 7. What is the difference between “Overall” and “Major” GPA?

-Your major GPA refers to grades obtained from courses related to your Spelman major.
+Major GPA refers to grades obtained from courses related to your Spelman major.
 The overall GPA is calculated from all the courses on your Spelman transcript.
-Incoming freshmen should provide the overall high school GPA listed on your transcript (weighted or unweighted).
+Incoming first year students should provide their overall high school GPA listed on their transcript (weighted or unweighted) when applying.

 8. How do students find a research mentor?

-RISE Staff will work with you to determine which faculty members are actively conducting research that most compliments your interests.
-After meeting with your desired mentor and obtaining a place in their lab, you and your mentor will decide the research project you will conduct under their direction
+For first year students, RISE Staff will work with you to determine which faculty members are actively conducting research that most compliments your interests.
+After meeting with your desired mentor and obtaining a place in their lab, you and your mentor will decide the research project you will conduct under their direction.

 9. How do I apply?

-Applicants will need to submit the fully completed application, including college transcripts (high school transcripts for FIRST) and letters of recommendation, before the posted deadline in order to be considered.
+Applicants will need to submit the fully completed application, including college transcripts (high school transcripts for FIRST applicants) and letters of recommendation, before the posted deadline in order to be considered.